Neural-PDE: A RNN based neural network for solving time dependent PDEs: Introduction

-RNNs and similar types of artificial neural network update the current state output based on its previous time step value and current input \cite{sherstinsky2020fundamentals}.
-This motivates us to think what would happen if we replace the previous time step data in the neural network with PDE solution data supported on grids.
-It is possible that the neural network behaves like a time-stepping method, for example, forward Euler method to yield the numerical solution at a new time point as the current state output \cite{chen2018neural}.
-Since the numerical solution on each of the grid point (for finite difference) or grid cell(for finite element) at a set of contiguous time points can be treated as input of one time sequence of data, the deep learning framework can be trained to learn from the time series data on all related mesh grid if the bidirectional structure is applied \cite{huang2015bidirectional,schuster1997bidirectional}.
-In other words, the supervised training process can be regarded as a practice of the deep learning framework to learn the numerical method from the input data, by learning the coefficients of all related mesh grid data.
-For detailed methodology and mathematical proofs, please see Section \ref{sec:math} of the paper.
+This motivates us to think what would happen if we replace the previous step data in the neural network with numerical solution data to PDE supported on grids.
+It is possible that the neural network behaves like a time-stepping method, for example, forward Euler's method yielding the numerical solution at a new time point as the current state output~\citep{chen2018neural}.
+Since the numerical solution on each of the grid point (for finite difference) or grid cell (for finite element) computed at a set of contiguous time points can be treated as neural network input in the form of one time sequence of data, the deep learning framework can be trained to predict any time-dependent PDEs from the time series data supported on some grids if the bidirectional structure is applied~\citep{huang2015bidirectional,schuster1997bidirectional}.
+In other words, the supervised training process can be regarded as a practice of the deep learning framework to learn the numerical solution from the input data, by learning the coefficients on neural network layers.

-Long Short-Term Memory (LSTM) \cite{hochreiter1997long} is an advanced sequence model that is built upon RNNs.
-Unlike vanilla RNNs, which suffers from losing long term information and high probability of gradient vanishing or exploding, LSTM has a specifically designed memory cell with a set of new gates such as input gate and forget gate.
-Equipped with these new gates which control the time to preserve and pass the information, LSTM is capable of learning long term dependencies without danger of having gradient vanishing or exploding.
-In the past two decades, LSTM has been widely used in the field of natural language processing (NLP) such as machine translation, dialogue systems, question answering systems \cite{lipton2015critical}.
+Long Short-Term Memory (LSTM)~\citep{hochreiter1997long} is a neural network built upon RNNs.
+Unlike vanilla RNNs, which suffer from losing long term information and high probability of gradient vanishing or exploding, LSTM has a specifically designed memory cell with a set of new gates such as input gate and forget gate.
+Equipped with these new gates which control the time to preserve and pass the information, LSTM is capable of learning long term dependencies without the danger of having gradient vanishing or exploding.
+In the past two decades, LSTM has been widely used in the field of natural language processing (NLP), such as machine translation, dialogue systems, question answering systems~\citep{lipton2015critical}.